FSFSplatter: Build Surface and Novel Views with Sparse-Views within 2min: Method

 A straightforward approach involves training all parameters of the entire pipeline directly.
-However, in practice, since both the input and the final pipeline output are RGB images, this often leads to overfitting on the novel view synthesis (NVS) of local views during training.
-This overfitting can result in erroneous geometry and degrade the quality of surface reconstruction \cite{xu2024freesplatter}.
+However, in practice, since both the input and the final pipeline output are RGB images, this often leads to overfitting on the NVS of local views during training.
 To mitigate this, we adopt a geometry-progressive training strategy.
 We initialize our network backbone with pre-trained weights from VGGT-1B \cite{wang2025vggt}.
-On this foundation, we remove the PointMap Head and Tracking Head, and proceed to train the DPT Head, Camera Head, and the backbone network.
 During this stage, the losses $\mathcal{L}_\text{D}$ and $\mathcal{L}_\text{Cam}$ are enabled to ensure geometric stability, maintaining consistency with the training methodology of VGGT.

-To achieve a high-quality initialization of the Gaussian scene and prevent overfitting commonly associated with end-to-end NVS training, we subsequently freeze the DPT Head, Camera Head, and the backbone network.
-This freezing preserves geometric stability during the subsequent training phase.
-The DPT unproject Head and the densification MLP are then trained independently.
-In this stage, KNN Patch partitioning is disabled, allowing for global densification and estimation of Gaussian primitives across the entire scene, which serves as a form of pre-training.
-The losses $\mathcal{L}_1$ and $\mathcal{L}_\text{SSIM}$ are enabled during this phase.
+To achieve a high-quality initialization of the Gaussian scene and prevent overfitting, we subsequently freeze the DPT Head, Camera Head, and the backbone network.
+This freezing preserves geometric stability.
+The DPT reproject Head and the densification MLP are then trained independently.
+In this stage, KNN Patch partitioning is disabled, allowing for global densification and estimation across the entire scene, which serves as a form of pre-training.
+The losses $\mathcal{L}_1$ and $\mathcal{L}_\text{SSIM}$ are enabled during this stage.

 Finally, we unfreeze all parameters of the pipeline, enabling the backbone network to learn the mapping from RGB images to Gaussian attributes directly.
 The KNN Patch operation is reinstated during the densification process to enhance generalization.
 The complete set of loss functions is activated throughout this final training stage.